Champagne Taittinger

 Millésimé 2016

 Cooler, clearer, more precise than the 2015.
-Steel tank aging without wood, citrus fruit, fine chalk, cool minerality.
-The structure is honest, without padding or makeup – a vintage that focuses on clarity.
+Stainless steel aging without wood, citrus fruit, fine chalk, cool minerality.
+The structure is honest, without padding or makeup, a vintage that focuses on clarity.
 Dosage at 9 g/l.

 Prestige Rosé